rondale-sc/ember-cli-rails-addon/README.md

 This addon is responsible for:

-- [exposing an initializer][initializer] for sending Rails' CSRF tokens
+- [exposing an adapter mixin][mixin] for sending Rails' CSRF tokens
 - setting expected build variables without the user having to manipulate their EmberCLI app's `ember-cli-build.js`
 - creating lockfiles that `ember-cli-rails` tracks to ensure that requests halt